 All Muslims in Egypt are celebrating the 27th of Ragab which is called "Laylat El-Esraa & Miraj" the day that Prophet Muhammad is believed to have ascended to heaven.
 It is a national holiday in Egypt and in all Muslim countries.

 It's a special night that the prophet Mohamed has mentioned in his Hadith and people are celebrating by reading a part of the holy book Quraan but it's not one of the holidays in Egypt.

-The first day after the holy month of Ramadan called Shawal which is the 10th month of the Islamic Calendar (from 1st to 3rd of Shawal) begins a three- or four-day holiday in Egypt called Eid al-Fitr.
+The first day after the holy month of Ramadan called Shawal which is the 10th month of the Islamic Calendar (from the 1st to 3rd of Shawal) begins a three- or four-day holiday in Egypt called Eid al-Fitr.
 After the final fast-breaking (Iftar), people often celebrate all day and night with their friends, families, and loved ones.
-The next day everyone puts on new clothes to join street festivities with small fairs and open markets while families and friends get together to exchange gifts and sweets; most Egyptian are making this sweet at home.
-Muslim holidays are not on fixed dates because they are on the geogerian and lunar calendar.
+The next day everyone puts on new clothes to join street festivities with small fairs and open markets while families and friends get together to exchange gifts and sweets; most Egyptian are making these sweets at home.
+Muslim holidays are not on fixed dates because they are on the geogerian and lunar calendars.

 Dhuʻl-Hijjah is the 12th month of the Islamic Calendar.
 It’s called when people perform their Holly Visit to Mecca for Al Hag.
 Egyptians are fasting on that day and it’s a holiday in Egypt.